Zamir503/Random/README.md

 Random is a Lightweight Console Game made in C#.
 You have Five Attempts.
 Can you guess the Number?

 Too Low!
 Too High!
 Are they Hinting at something?
+Can these clues help me win?

 ## Key Features :